Game rules

 L

-shape: two squares in one orthogonal direction, then one square perpendicular to it. - This mode allows jumping.
+shape: two squares in one orthogonal direction, then one square perpendicular to it, in all 8 possible directions. - This component allows jumping over other pieces.

 - Movement in an